 If you think there may be any problems with your reference, you must advise us before referencing commences and there are provisions within the offer & application & form to make this clear.

 As part of this process, we are required to check that Tenants comply with the Government’s “Right to Rent” guidelines.
 Accordingly, you will be asked to provide proof of your right to rent.
-In most cases, a UK passport will suffice, however, if you’re a non-UK, EU or Swiss Nationality you may need to provide further details to confirm your right to reside in the UK.
+In most cases, a UK passport will suffice, however, if you’re a UK National you may need to provide further details to confirm your right to reside in the UK.
 Please contact us for further information.

 Return of Damage Deposit